metametadata/carry/docs/faq.md

 - [lentes](https://github.com/funcool/lentes)
 - [Rum](https://github.com/tonsky/rum)'s `derived-atom`

-# Is using `core.match` required in controller/reconciler?
+# Is using `core.match` required in signal/action handlers?
 No, Carry doesn't care how these functions are implemented.
 They can be driven by multimethods or a simple `cond`.
 But using `core.match` seemed to me like quite a flexible and readable solution.